 Up Coming Events:

-Report your sighting - If you see a water vole in the Park, please would you report the sighting at the Parish office, noting the location, date and time.
+If you see a water vole in the Park, please would you report the sighting at the Parish Office, noting the location, date and time.
 We will use this information as part of the national water vole survey as organised by BBOWT.

 In October 2014, West Berkshire Council started work on widening the Bath Road (A4) from the Calcot Hotel to Royal Avenue.
 This meant one of the old pumps was to be removed and, following a request from the Friends of Linear Park, West Berks Council kindly moved this pump to its current location in the sensory garden next to the Beansheaf Community Centre which prompted the Friends to look into the history of the pump.

 In 1826 there was a rationalisation of Turnpike Trusts around Reading and 'our' section of the Bath Road came under the control of the Twyford & Theale Turnpike Trust.
 Almost immediately the Trust employed John Macadam's Company to renew the existing road surface with their new 'macadamising' process.
 This built up layers of surfacing with ever decreasing sizes of rocks.
 The road drained well and was fast to run on but generated a lot of dust which the Stagecoach Companies, drivers and local residents complained bitterly about.
 The Trust decided to install roadside pumps which were used to water the road and thus keep the dust down, the Colnbrook Trust (near Slough) had already done this successfully.

 In the accounts of the Twyford & Theale Turnpike Trust from October 1832 to October 1833 there is expenditure of £718

 "To Surveyors xxxxxx of work executed by contract specified and the amount done and the sale of contract paid"

 In previous years there is no similar entry although in the accounts for the Colnbrook Trust in 1827 they specify £759 for the purpose of digging wells, installing water pumps and buying carts to water the road.